 Soon-to-be graduates will enter a job market rapidly recovering from the COVID-19 pandemic.
 Job openings hover near record highs, and desperate employers are raising pay to entice top talent amid ongoing labor shortages.

 Yet the strength of the economy has likely inspired unrealistic salary expectations that will leave students disappointed.
 To learn more about their salary expectations, we asked 1,000 undergraduates pursuing a bachelor’s degree about their financial situation, college experience, and the job market.

 We learned that undergraduate students across all majors and institutions overestimate their starting salaries by 88%.
-When faced with reality, however, nearly 1 in 3 undergrads (31%) think they won’t make enough money to live comfortably after graduation.
+When faced with reality, nearly 1 in 3 undergrads (31%) think they won’t make enough money to live comfortably after graduation.

 🤑 College Student Salary Expectations Statistics